Mouthwatering Wine Tasting in Slovenia - Discover where you can find it

 - and the Istrian wine route

 We got an insight into the wine regions of Slovenia on this trip.
 Slovenia There are many things to discover for wine lovers.
 Experiencing Malvasia wine in the Vipava valley in Slovenia and in the other regions of the country is a great experience.
 The local grape varieties surprised us.
 We had never heard of many before.
 Some wines did not correspond to our wine taste at all.
 Others have convinced us.
 We especially liked the Zelen grape in the Vipava Valley.
 At Weinhaus Frelih we liked the Penina Kappelman and the Zeleni Silvaner.
 The Sauvignon Blanc from Zorz was excellent.
 However, wine is always a matter of taste.
 We therefore recommend you: go on a discovery tour of Slovenian wines.
 Worth it.
 There is a lot to discover.
 Definitely makes Slovenian Experience wines a lot of fun.

 Travel Organization of your own Slovenia Wine Tour:

 You can reach Vipava or Otocec by car from Munich in about five hours (without traffic).
 The nearest airport is Ljubljana.

-Order your Travel Guide for Slovenia * at Amazon.
+Travel Guide for Slovenia * you can order at Amazon.

 More tips for Wine tourism, wine areas and wine experiences here.